| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 echo -n 'my master password' | sphinx undo username example.com

-Depending on your rwd_keys configuration setting, you might have to provide your master password on standard input to this operation.
+Depending on your rwd_keys configuration, you may need to provide your master password on standard input for this operation.

 DELETING PASSWORDS¶

-In case you want to delete a password, you can do using the following command:
+To delete a password, use the following command:

 -